-Yesterday, a female house sparrow and a male house finch were having a conversation while perched on a railing that surrounds my urban garden (which is on a rooftop in NYC), as evidenced in the pictures atop this blog entry, where you can see them sharing the railing with my kiwi vines.
+Yesterday, a female house sparrow and a male house finch were having a conversation while perched on a railing that surrounds my rooftop garden (in NYC), as evidenced in the pictures atop this blog entry, where you can see them sharing the railing with my kiwi vines.

 Normally the coloration of male house finches is red, and, knowing this, caused the little sparrow to be very concerned as to what caused this particular finch to have a white-colored face and a white head.
 The sparrow listened very carefully and with great empathy as the house finch confided in the sparrow saying that he had a case of leucism.

 Not knowing if I overheard the house finch correctly I queried Joan Morris (with a one of these photos) and she informed me that it appears my white-headed visitor was a leucistic house finch.
 Curious about the implications for my avian visitor, I looked it up and according to Still Life With Birder, "birds with the condition face special challenges in the wild.
 Lighter plumage may rob the birds of protective camouflage and make them more vulnerable to predators such as hawks and feral cats.
 Because plumage colors play an important role in courtship rituals, birds with leucism may be unable to find strong, healthy mates."
 My aforementioned source also states "Leucism, or leukism, is an abnormal plumage condition caused by a genetic mutation."

 I was saddened to learn the consequences that this little creature faced and admired his tenacity.
 I also identified with his feelings re having a condition as a result of a genetic mutation as I have have a medical condition as a result of a mutation.